ALUMNI WEEKEND CONCERT

 Travel back to mid-century Paris and lose yourself in the sizzling sounds of Hot Club jazz, performed by clarinetist Don Ross, violinist Cam Neufeld and The Gadjo Collective.
 Enjoy continental jazz in the style of Django Reinhardt, Stéphane Grappelli and the Roma, Turkish and Balkan music that inspired them.

 January 31, 2020 at 7:30 pm

-Shostakovich’s starkly haunting cello sonata is paired with Rachmaninoff’s famously demanding (yet lyrical) sonata.
+Shostakovich’s starkly haunting cello sonata is paired with Rachmaninoff's lyrical sonata.
 Complementing these towering masterworks are two enduring favourites: a medley from Tchaikovsky’s Nutcracker and an arrangement of Rachmaninoff’s Vocalise for cello ensemble.

 UNIVERSITY OF ALBERTA HIGH SCHOOL HONOUR BAND WEEKEND

-Accomplished high school music students from across Alberta join the Symphonic Wind Ensemble in a concert featuring the winner of the Department of Music’s annual Concerto Competition, under the baton of German guest conductor Rüdiger Müller.
+Accomplished high school music students from across Alberta join the Symphonic Wind Ensemble in a concert featuring the winner of the Department of Music’s annual Concerto Competition, under the baton of Angela Schroeder and guest conductor Rüdiger Müller.

 March 8, 2020 at 3:00 pm

 In this solo performance, pianist Jacques Després engages the listener in a dialogue with the many voices of the instrument.
 Haydn reveals his inner musings in an operatic fashion and Bartók shares his heritage as an authentic Hungarian bard, while Chopin expresses his poetic sensibilities and R. Schumann explores the orchestral range of the piano.

 March 15, 2020 at 3:00 pm